Monsoon onset over Kerala to be delayed; likely to hit state by June 3: IMD | Science-Environment

 - India

+IMD Director General M Mohapatra said there is cyclonic circulation along the Karnataka coast which is hindering the progress of the Southwest Monsoon.

 ''The southwesterly winds could strengthen further gradually from June 1, resulting in likely enhancement in rainfall activity over Kerala.
 Hence the monsoon onset over Kerala is likely to take place around June 3,'' the IMD said.
-Due to strengthening of lower level southwesterly winds, fairly widespread rainfall activity with isolated heavy falls are very likely over northeastern states during next five days.
-The normal onset date for monsoon over Kerala is June 1.
+Due to the strengthening of lower-level southwesterly winds, fairly widespread rainfall activity with isolated heavy falls is very likely over northeastern states during the next five days.
+The normal onset date for the monsoon over Kerala is June 1.
 This marks the start of the four-month rainfall season for the country.
-Earlier this month, the IMD had predicted the arrival of monsoon over Kerala by May 31 with an error margin of plus or minus five days.
-Monsoon is expected to be normal this year.
+Earlier this month, the IMD had predicted the arrival of monsoon over Kerala by May 31 with an error margin of plus or minus four days.
+On Sunday morning, the IMD, in its daily bulletin, said the onset of the monsoon over Kerala was expected to be around May 31.
+However, by afternoon it said the onset is expected to be by June 3.
+According to the IMD, the onset of the southwest monsoon over Kerala depends on three parameters.
+If after May 10, 60 percent of the 14 stations -- Minicoy, Amini, Thiruvananthapuram, Punalur, Kollam, Allapuzha, Kottayam, Kochi, Thrissur, Kozhikode, Thalassery, Kannur, Kudulu, and Mangalore report rainfall of 2.5 millimeters or more for two consecutive days, the onset over Kerala be declared on the second day, provided other two criteria are also in concurrence.

+This has to be supplemented by the wind speed.
+The depth of westerlies should be maintained up to 600 hectopascals (hPa), in the box equator to Latitude 10-degrees north and Longitude 55 degrees to 80-degrees east.
+The zonal wind speed over the area bounded by Latitude 5 to 10-degrees north, Longitude 70-80-degrees east should be of the order of 15 – 20 knots at 925 hPa.
+The Outgoing Longwave Radiation (OLR) should be below 200 watts per square meter (wm-2) in the box confined by Latitude 5-10 degrees north and Longitude 70-75 degrees east.

+Sharma said all the IMD parameters are fulfilled to declare the onset of Southwest Monsoon over Kerala. ''In the absence of any major monsoon trigger, the onset may be slightly mild.
+Conditions are favorable for its further advancement to more parts of the south peninsula and the east-central Bay of Bengal.
+Timely progress is expected over northeast India,'' Sharma said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)